sequencing/NxTrim/README.md

 You should have received a copy of the BSD 2-Clause License along with this program.
 If not, see https://github.com/sequencing/licenses/.

-####Dependencies

-BOOST - we use Boost 1.55.0 but most recent versions are probably fine

 ####Installation
 ```
 git clone https://github.com/sequencing/NxTrim.git